-The project area is Lake County, see Figure 1.
+The project area is within the limits of Lake County, see Figure 1.

 Length of time covered by this review:

 The Program activities are being evaluated through a tiered environmental review.
 This Tier 1 Review will be valid for five (5) program years after the issuance of the Authority to Use Grant Funds, barring any major changes in the program and/or in environmental conditions.